opendocsg/slw-judgments-backfill/2017_SGHC_108/report.md

 102    At common law, the test for the carrying on of a business is that of the undertaking of the relevant transactions with “some degree of system and continuity” ( _Sheagar_ at [38] citing _Chow Yoong Hong v Choong Fah Rubber Manufactory_ [1962] AC 209 at 218 (see extract at [100] above)).
 Where the transactions are undertaken only incidentally to the provision of other services, the requisite degree of system and continuity to constitute a “business” would generally not be

-established ( _Subramaniam Dhanapakiam v Ghaanthimathi_ [1991] 1 SLR(R) 164 [note: 40] at [10] citing _Litchfield v Dreyfus_ [1906] 1 KB 584 at 590).
+established ( _Subramaniam Dhanapakiam v Ghaanthimathi_ <span class="citation">[1991] 1 SLR(R) 164</span> [note: 40] at [10] citing _Litchfield v Dreyfus_ [1906] 1 KB 584 at 590).
 This is ultimately a question of fact.
 In _Subramanian_ , a housewife had on multiple occasions lent money to her neighbour, who paid interest on the loans on her own accord at rates decided by herself.
 Despite the frequency with which the loans had been made, Chan Sek Keong J (as he then was) held that the housewife had not been in the business of moneylending because she had simply lent the moneys as an incident of her relationship with the borrower as friends (at [11]):

  ...
 The loans were friendly loans between two long-time friends.
 Interest was not demanded but accepted when offered.
 The interest was not exorbitant and varied in accordance with the generosity of the defendant.
 The [housewife] did not lend to all and sundry.
 On these facts, there was no question of the [housewife] being a moneylender as defined in the [MLA]...